VABVAT/vaibhavsidana.github.io/research/vending-machine-security.md

 layout: post
 title: "Free items in a Network-Connected Vending Machine"
 ---
+# Free items in a Network-Connected Vending Machine
+---
 ## Abstract

 This report documents a security research exercise conducted on a network-connected vending machine deployed in a college environment.
 The research uncovered critical API-level authorization and transaction state validation flaws that allowed unauthorized triggering of hardware actions.
 The issue demonstrated how common web security failures can translate directly into physical-world impact when present in IoT and edge devices.
 The vulnerability was responsibly disclosed to the vendor and subsequently addressed.